We are now accepting applications for the 2018 Omidyar Postdoctoral Fellows cohort until October 29, 2017.

 The Omidyar Fellowship at the Santa Fe Institute is unique among postdoctoral appointments.
 It offers early-career scholars the opportunity to join a collaborative research community that nurtures creative, transdisciplinary thought in pursuit of key insights about the complex systems that matter most for science and society.
 The Institute rejects compartmentalized thought common in academia.
 Instead, SFI scientists transcend boundaries between fields, freely synthesizing ideas spanning many disciplines – from math, physics, and biology to the social sciences and the humanities – in pursuit of creative insights that advance our scientific frontiers.
 Omidyar Fellows spend up to three years in residence at SFI, where they contribute to SFI’s research in the sciences of complexity and become the “new leadership for new science.”
 As thought leaders who shape the future of science, Omidyar Fellows also participate in a unique training program structured to develop leadership skills throughout their three-year residencies and beyond.

 The Institute has no formal programs or departments.
 Research is collaborative and spans the physical, natural, and social sciences.
 Most research is theoretical (SFI does not have lab facilities) and/or computational in nature, although it may include an empirical component.
-SFI has 18 Omidyar Fellows and postdoctoral researchers, 12 resident faculty, 100 external faculty, and averages 250 visitors per year.
+SFI has 18 Omidyar Fellows and postdoctoral researchers, 12 resident faculty, 100 external faculty, and averages 1000 visitors per year.
 Descriptions of the research themes and interests of the faculty and current Fellows can be found at SFI Research.

-Candidates will receive the invitation for an interview in mid December 2017.
+Candidates will receive the invitation for an interview in mid-December 2017.

 We will conduct candidate interviews in late January 2018 in Santa Fe, NM.
 Interviews take place over two days, plus travel time.
 New Omidyar Fellows are expected to begin their appointment no earlier than June 2018 and no later than October 2018.